 I'd love for everyone to participate in the fast in some way.
-I'm not saying you go 21 days without food--we're saying you intentionally skip several meals during these 21 days and pray--by yourself, with others.
-And, btw, I know some of you may not be able to physically skip ANY meals, and that's ok.
+I'm not saying you go 21 days without food-we're saying you intentionally skip several meals in these 21 days to pray.
+And, btw, I know some of you may not be able to physically skip ANY meals.
+And that's ok.
 There are other ways to engage in this.
-Your campus pastors will share more details about how you can be involved in these 21 Days later in the service.
+Your campus pastors will share more details about how you can be involved in these 21 days of prayer later in the service.
 For now, I just want you to know it's coming and to be ready to jump in.

-Also... one quick flyover--you might have seen this in the little 5B4 video at the start of the service--but a couple of years ago we'd planned to go to Israel and had to postpone because of "events" in the Middle East.
+Also ... one quick flyover-you might have seen this in the little 5B4 video at the start of the service-but a couple of years ago we'd planned to go to Israel and had to postpone because of "events" in the Middle East.

 Well, we've gotten the all-clear and so the trip is back on for this summer.
-It's safe--in fact, it's an ideal time to go because the tourism rush hasn't fully caught back up yet.
+It's safe-in fact, it's an ideal time to go because the tourism rush hasn't fully caught back up yet.
 Me and Veronica are going and would love to have you join us.
 Spots are extremely limited right now, only about 50 spots left, so if this interests you, you may want to jump on it.
 Text ISRAEL to 33933.
 (Some of you have asked, "Well, will we ever do this again?"
 Maybe.
-I don't know.
-I'm sure at some point in the future we'll try to do it again but it's certainly not an every year thing.
-Listen, this really is kind of a once-in-a-lifetime opportunity--to go with your church family to walk the places where Jesus walked and experience it all firsthand--so you should pray about it and take advantage of it.
+I

-Calvary Church, February 8, 2023; Skip Heitzig, "[2 Corinthians 7](#)", March 8, 2023, Calvary Church; C. John (Jack) Miller, Saving Grace (Greensboro, NC: New Growth Press, 2014).
+Sources consulted: Eric Mason, Christ-Centered Exposition: Exalting Jesus in 2 Corinthians, (Nashville, TN: Holman Reference, 2024); Kent Hughes, 2 Corinthians.
+Gary Millar, 2 Corinthians for You (London, UK: The Good Book Company, 2020); Tom Wright, Paul for Everyone: 2 Corinthians (London, UK: Westminster John Knox Press, 2004); John Piper, "[The Good End of Godly Regret](#)," Bethlehem Baptist Church, December 30, 1984; Skip Heitzig, "[2 Cor 6:1-7:1](#)," sermon preached at Calvary Church, February 8, 2023; Skip Heitzig, "[2 Corinthians 7](#)", March 8, 2023, Calvary Church; C. John (Jack) Miller, Saving Grace (Greensboro, NC: New Growth Press, 2014).
 David Powlison, Seeing with New Eyes. [bradhambrick.com](#); Tony Merida, "A Holy Community," 2 Cor 6:14-7:1; and "How God Brings Comfort and Joy to the Downcast," 2 Corinthians 7:2-16.
 Tim Keller, "You are My Friends," John 15.
 Redeemer Presbyterian.
 Larry Hurtado, Destroyer of Gods.
 And others as noted throughout.